DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 # Phase 1 — Reconnaissance

-**Objective:** Enumerate accessible hosts and services in VLAN 20 from the adversary DMZ.
+**Objective:** Enumerate the VLAN 20 subnet from Kali to identify reachable hosts and open services.
+This is the first activity a post-perimeter attacker performs, establishing the internal attack surface.

 **Tools used:** nmap